Save Hundreds with Indoor Solutions’ Preventative HVAC Maintenance Agreement

 Whether you have an older heating and air conditioning system or are upgrading to a new system, the equipment needs regular maintenance to perform well.
 Routine maintenance enhances your unit’s efficiency, improves comfort and air quality. and locates potential trouble spots that could become expensive repairs.

 Air Conditioning Maintenance

 In the Columbus, Ga., area air conditioners work hard to keep your home comfortable when outside temperatures soar.
-Without regular maintenance, that constant effort takes its toll.
+Without regular HVAC maintenance, that constant effort takes its toll.
 Dust and soil collect on evaporator coils, decreasing your AC’s cooling efficiency.
 Filters become clogged with particulates.
 Ductwork loses cool air to hot attic spaces.

 Your maintenance agreement with Indoor Solutions Inc. takes care of these concerns and lets your AC work at peak efficiency.
 When your air conditioner is clean and in good repair, it delivers more consistent temperatures and better economy.
 Because a clean system doesn’t have to work as hard, regular service can extend your AC’s life.
 Your air conditioning maintenance agreement includes the following services: